Information for Landlords

 A number of local authorities have also introduced selective and additional licensing schemes which require a license to be applied for in other circumstances – typically for houses in multiple occupation which accommodate fewer than 5 people, or for other private lets.

 EHSL can arrange these safety inspections on your behalf if you wish.
-Other risks are assessed when the property is being secured in order that they are addressed prior to tenants moving in.
+Other risks are assessed when the property is being secured in order that they can be addressed prior to tenants moving in.

-• In 2017 EHSL secured a 5-year lease on a property in Hertfordshire and adapted it to be able to offer 4 large double bedrooms to people who require 24/7 care.
+• EHSL secured a 5-year lease on a property in Hertfordshire and adapted it to be able to offer 4 large double bedrooms to people who require 24/7 care.

-• In 2020, EHSL worked with Slough Borough Council to develop a new mental health scheme for 10 people in a purpose built property, under a nominations agreement between EHSL and the authority.
+• EHSL worked with Slough Borough Council to develop a new mental health scheme for 10 people in a purpose built property, under a nominations agreement between EHSL and the authority.

 • Full address(es) of property being referred